-Lexington, Kentucky October 20, 2021
+Lexington, Kentucky November 16, 2022

-The following discussion and analysis of the Electric & Water Plant Board (the "Board" or "FPB") of the City of Frankfort, Kentucky's financial performance provides an overview of the financial activities of the fiscal years ended June 30, 2021 and 2020.
-We encourage readers to consider the information presented here in conjunction with the Board's financial statements, which follow this section.
+The following discussion and analysis of the Electric & Water Plant Board (the "Board") of the Cityof Frankfort, Kentucky's financial performance provides an overview of the financial activities of the fiscal years ended June 30, 2022 and 2021.
+We encourage readers to consider the information presented herein conjunction with the Board's financial statements, which follow this section.

 The Board was established under Kentucky Revised Statutes (KRS 96.176) as a combined Electric and Water System to operate, maintain, improve, and expand the respective facilities and began operations in 1943.
 In 1954, the Board created Community Television and appointed a separate Cable Board to provide Cable Television (TV) service to Frankfort and the surrounding area.
-In 1988, the Board took direct control of the Cable TV operation in order to provide additional services over a fiber optic network, as a public project (the Full Service Network).
+In 1988, the Board took direct control of the Cable TV operation in order to provide additional services over a fiber optic network, as a public project (the Full-Service Network).
 All three operations are combined together and presented in the financial statements of this report.
-Cable Telecommunications operations are separated from the Electric and Water operations on the report under "Supplementary Information".
-The Full Service Network includes Digital TV, High Definition Television (HDTV), Digital Video Recorder (DVR), Broadband Service, Point to Point Fiber Service, Security Service, and Local and Long Distance telephone service.
+Telecommunications operations are separated from the Electric and Water operations on the report under "Supplementary Information".
+The Full-Service Network includes Digital TV, High-Definition Television (HDTV), Digital Video Recorder (DVR), Broadband Service, Point to Point Fiber Service, Security Service, and Local and Long-Distance telephone service.